flexera-public/policy_templates/cost/aws/s3_bucket_size/README.md

-# AWS Bucket Size Check Policy Template
+# AWS Bucket Size Check

 ## What it does